openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 * Understanding the current component architecture and implementation
 * Ensuring that basic documentation for the component exists and is accurate
 * The ability to solve or escalate issues facing users of the component
-* Ensure that dependencies are updated as needed to avoid security risks or use of components that or not fit for use, e.g., unsupported, not maintained, or at their end-of-life.
+* Ensuring that dependencies are updated as needed to avoid security risks or use of components that or not fit for use, e.g., unsupported, not maintained, or at their end-of-life.
+* Ensuring ongoing compatibility with other components of the Open edX ecosystem as they are developed
 * Having a documented technical vision for the evolution of the component
 * The ability to promptly triage incoming requests that propose changes to or extensions of the component, assessing their appropriateness and/or routing